On mixed and transverse ray transforms on orientable surfaces: Introduction

 \subsection{Acknowledgements}

 The authors wish to thank Teemu Saksala for helpful discussions related to the mixed ray transform.
 J.I. was supported by Academy of Finland (grants 332890 and 336254).
 K.M. and J.R. were supported by Academy of Finland (Centre of Excellence in Inverse Modelling and Imaging, grant numbers 284715 and 309963).
-J.R. was also supported by Swiss National Science Foundation (SNF Grant 184698).